idj97/prefetch-input-queue/README.md

 # Buffered Input Queue

-Buffered Input Queue is a lightweight, thread-safe Scala library created with Castor actors library for learning purposes.
+Buffered Input Queue is a lightweight, thread-safe library built with Scala and actors for educational purposes.
-It is designed to enhance the efficiency of multithreaded programs that prefetching/buffering the data from remote systems and serving it to other software components, all in a thread-safe way.
+It is designed to improve the efficiency of multithreaded programs that follow producer-consumer pattern by prefetching/buffering the data from source systems and providing it to consumers, all in a thread-safe manner.

 - [x] Continuous prefetching / buffering
 - [x] Exponential backoff mechanism